 If you’re using multi-purpose philproof bait stations, only begin a pulsing pattern after you’ve knocked down your possum population, because possums love bait and eat a lot in a night, so a big possum population will empty out your bait stations pretty quick, leaving none for the rats.
 If you’re using rat-only bait stations (like the Pied Piper) you can start pulsing right away.

-Put out bait at the start of every school holiday month, plus February.
+If monitoring shows your rat numbers are high, put out bait at the start of every school holiday month, plus February.
 So baiting is only done in January, February, April, August, and November.
 Don’t put out any bait for the other 7 months of the year.
 To remember it easily, think: “School holidays four, plus Feb is one more”.

 Remove all leftover bait at the end of each baiting period, as uneaten bait quickly becomes damp, mouldy and covered in slugs, and will put rats off from coming to the bait station.
 Dispose of old bait by wrapping it up securely and putting it in your rubbish bin.